 What’s this?
 Could it be?
 Indeed, Frayed Knights: The Skull of S’makh-Daon is getting a sequel, and based on the title, it’s pretty safe to expect another old-school RPG with more tongue in cheek humor than you can shake a stick at – my favorite kind!
-Even though it’s currently without a release date, a handful of details have been made available, so here’s a glance at FK2KoW from a distance.
-(Note: screenshot is from the first game)
+Even though it’s currently without a release date, a handful of details have been made available, so here’s a glance at Frayed Knights 2: Khan of Wrath from a distance.

 In typical game announcement fashion, little has been revealed about the story, aside from tidbits about rock giants, a place called Mount Wrath and… the Great Devouring?
-Yeah, I’m not sure what’s going on either, and it seems we’ll have to be a patient bunch, since FK2KoW will not be released this year.
+Yeah, I’m not sure what’s going on either, and it seems we’ll have to be a patient bunch since Frayed Knights 2: Khan of Wrath will not be released this year.
 I’m sure they’ll share more details as development progresses – they’d be silly not to, that’s for sure.

 Being a sequel and all, one would expect it to be bigger, bolder and better, and one would be right.
 Or at least, so it seems, because among other things, the party roster has been expanded to include six characters – two brand new faces!
 No word on who they are, though, and you won’t be able to create your party from scratch this time either – it’s all about the Frayed Knights after all!
 While the lack of a character creator might upset some, keep in mind that this restriction does allow the developer to craft a story tied directly to your little party of adventurers.